 This is part 1 of a series of ‘pencils for calligraphy’ posts.
-I have 3 more lined up in draft, but its likely that it may expand to 5 or 6 total.
+I have a few more lined up in draft, but over time, it may expand to 5 or 6 total.
 I’m sure there are others and so the series does not set out to present an exhaustive list.
 It’s really just pencils that i have in my collection that appear to have been designed with calligraphy in mind.
 Given that basically all the pencils featured in this series are vintage, you’ll also not just be able to get them in shops, so there’s that too.

 I should say that the word ‘calligraphy’ might not be entirely accurate here and actually ‘lettering’ may be more appropriate.
 I’m not well versed in penmanship terminology and this title simply seemed like the easiest way for someone to get a rough idea of what the post is going to be about.

 So first up in the series, we have the Royal Sovereign “Druid” pencil.